Renovation

 If you have kids and/or pets, proceed to #6.

 But if you fit the profile (20- or 30-something professional working in tech or creative sectors) and don’t mind sharing your temporary home with strangers, consider the city’s numerous co-living opportunities.
-These “adult dorms” offer a private bedroom in a stylish space, complete with access to a stocked kitchen, housecleaning, and buildings with modern perks.
+These “adult dorms” offer a private bedroom in a stylish space, complete with access to a kitchen stocked with the basics, housecleaning, and buildings with modern perks.
 Most companies also create opportunities for networking and socializing through pop-up events and happy hours.

-Places like SharedEasy (with listings in Morningside Heights, UES, Williamsburg, Greenpoint, and Bushwick), Outsite (Chelsea, Midtown, Prospect Heights), Node (Bushwick), and Dwellaby (Kensington, Midwood, Ditmas Park, Borough Park) will let you stay for as little as one month; Goal House (Prospect Lefferts Gardens) requires a minimum three-month stay and has no vacancies as of this writing.
+Places like SharedEasy, which has listings in Harlem, UWS, Bed-Stuy, Williamsburg, Bushwick, and Ridgewood (Queens), Outsite (Chelsea, Midtown), and Node (Bushwick) will let you stay for as little as one month; Goal House (Prospect Lefferts Gardens) requires a minimum three-month stay and has no vacancies as of this writing.

-You can expect a private bedroom (yes, you are only renting a room!) to start at around $900, slightly more for one with a private bath.
+You can expect a private bedroom to start at around $900, slightly more for one with a private bath.
 A few companies require an additional membership fee.
 Utilities are usually bundled with the price, though a security deposit may be required.

 6) Let a broker do the work

-Finding a broker who is well-versed in short-term rentals is another option, especially if you want someone to do the heavy lifting for you.
+Finding a broker well-versed in short-term rentals is another option, especially if you want someone to handle the heavy lifting for you.

-There are a few agencies that specialize in short-term furnished inventory.
-Apt212 and Manhattan Management Group are a couple.
+There are a few agencies, such as Manhattan Management Group, that specialize in short-term furnished inventory.
 Most of the larger brokerages also have relocation specialists or agents with experience in short-term rentals.

-Hamersley also has a valuable resource in the firm’s internal bulletin board, where she can reach out to all 4,000 agents across the city to find leads on rentals that may be off market or broker-to-broker.
-“I can post what I am looking for and quickly get a match,” she says.
+Hamersley also has a valuable resource in the firm’s internal bulletin board, where she can reach out to all 4,000 agents across the city to find leads on rentals that may be off-market or broker-to-broker.
+“I can post what I am looking for and quickly get a match,” she said.

-Sedlitz also finds that if there is a walkup that is a lot less expensive, "many renters are willing to forego the bells and whistles to save money on the rent."
+Sedlitz noted that walk-ups can be had for a discount.
+"Many renters are willing to forego the bells and whistles to save money on the rent."

 7) Tap your social networks